 The reasons why this capability appeals to students – and, in turn, why universities go to great lengths to make this available – are compelling:

-- Flexibility – If students can’t attend a tutorial or lecture in person, they can catch up on the course material when they do have time by watching the recording.
+- Flexibility – If students can’t attend a tutorial or lecture in person, they can catch up on the course material by watching the recording when they have time.

 - Comprehension – Students who feel behind or want a refresher on a key concept can review the relevant lecture(s) on demand.
 Lecture recordings are also excellent study aids for upcoming exams.

-- Accessibility – On-demand lecture videos can support students' success with disabilities or learning impairments.
+- Accessibility – On-demand lecture videos can support the success of students with disabilities or learning impairments.

 Critical components of lecture capture